lchhabra/wave2v/README.md

 The `|` character effectively 'or's two or more wave blocks.
 This means that each signal in a wave block is bitwise or-ed with its counterpart in other blocks.
+This effectively enables overlapping of two or more waves.
 Inputs that are unspecified in a wave block are driven to 0 so this usually does what the user intends.

 Similar to `|`, the `&` character effectively 'and's corresponds signals in two or more wave blocks.

-Thats all folks!
+## End of simulation
+After all $STIMULUS blocks are processed, `wave2v` puts out a `$finish;` statement to end the simulation.

+## Example

+Checkout the [examples](https://github.com/lchhabra/wave2v/tree/master/examples) for a working example.

 ## TODO
 * Syntax checking and more meaningful error messages.